madhead/ideas/README.md

-# ideas
+# ideas :: source

-Lifelong backlog of ideas to consider implementing
+Source code behind the workflows in the `main` branch.